-According to the Bureau of Labor Statistics, the median pay for lawyers is $126,930, as of May 2020.
+According to the BLS, the median pay for lawyers is $126,930, as of May 2020.
 The bottom 10% of lawyers earn $61,490, with the top 10% bringing in $208,000.
 As with other occupations, industry matters.
 Lawyers working for the federal government earn the highest industry-related wage with an average wage of $152,220.
 The lowest-payed attorneys work for state governments and earn an average wage of $91,450.
 The data demonstrate that becoming a licensed and practicing lawyer results in a much higher wage than the average wage for all occupations, which is $41,950.

 The highest-paying industries have limited employment opportunities, ranging from .06% to .53% of industry employment.
 For example, motion picture and video industries pay a mean annual wage of $218,360, which equates to $105 an hour.
 However, there are only 300 employed in this specific sector.
-It should be noted that the Bureau of Labor Statistics does not track all lawyer positions, so the numbers may be higher.
+It should be noted that the BLS does not track all lawyer positions, so the numbers may be higher.
 Other top-paying industries include computer and peripheral equipment manufacturing ($221,000) and navigational and measuring instruments ($208,460).
 While there are limited openings in these niche sectors, this information reveals just how unique and abundant a career in law can be.

 35.28% of lawyers are employed in the legal services industry.
 That 35.28% represents 401,340 individuals.
-The average mean wage is $153,630, which equates to $73.86 per hour, based upon a 40-hour workweek.
+The mean wage is $153,630, which equates to $73.86 per hour, based upon a 40-hour workweek.
 Other large employers include state and federal government organizations, which pay average wages of $97,440 and $146,560, respectively.

 Important Qualities for Lawyers

-Critical Thinking – Ultimately, lawyers are problem-solvers that understand the boundaries of the laws and regulations under which they operate.
+Critical Thinking – Ultimately, lawyers are problem-solvers who understand the boundaries of the laws and regulations under which they operate.
 Successful attorneys can synthesize large amounts of complex information regarding both their specific cases and complicated laws to help their clients.

 Communication Skills – Lawyers must be adept communicators at both the interpersonal and group levels.
 Competition is fierce among clients, and attorneys must be able to garner trust through building relationships.
 They also may need to persuade parties in an effort to win cases and cause positive outcomes for their clients.